Consider This Your RFP Industry Glossary

-Like an Invitation to Bid, a Request for Quote (RFQ) is not as open-ended as a Request for Proposal.
+Like an Invitation to Bid, a Request for Quote (RFQ) is not as open-ended as an RFP.
 The offeror has already decided the quantity of products or services.
 As such, requesters are soliciting quotes from specific suppliers.
 Since cost is the primary factor being considered, RFQs are efficient to create and process.

 Request for Information (RFI)

-Before a company goes as far as to request a Request for Proposal (RFP) or Request for Quote (RFQ), they may first solicit a Request for Information (RFI).
-RFIs ask for general information about a company, vendor, product, or service.
+Before a company goes as far as to request an RFP or RFQ, they may first solicit a Request for Information (RFI).
+RFIs ask for general information about a company, vendor, product or service.

 By collecting the same information from many different companies, an RFI makes it easy for a requester to compare information.
 This may lead to a more efficient sealed bidding process.
 It can also allow a requester to familiarize themselves with the norms of a certain industry.
-Unlike a Request for Proposal, responding to an RFI is not binding for either party.
-It is almost like submitting a resume to a job opening!
+Unlike an RFP, responding to an RFI is not binding for either party.
+It’s almost like submitting a resume to a job opening!